antoinealb/swisscom_centro_grande/readme.md

 of the Swisscom Centro Grande ADSL box.
 I will probably do a blog post with all those notes.
 But for that I need a blog.

+**Note:** I am by no mean a Linux wizard, so I might miss interesting stuff, and say wrong things.
+If you think something should be added / changed, feel free to open an issue / make a pull request.

 # Getting the firmware
 After a bit of googling, I found the download URL for a version of the firmware :